Quansight-Labs/ndindex/docs/indexing-guide/index.md

 (2, 3, 2)
 ```

-Let's take as an example, the index `0, ..., 1:`.
+Let's take as an example the index `0, ..., 1:`.
 We'll investigate how
 exactly this index works later.
 For now, just notice that `a[0, ..., 1:]`
 returns a new array with some of the elements of `a`.